robertkrimen/terst/README.markdown

 Is compares two values (got & expect) and returns true if the comparison is true, false otherwise.
 In addition, if the comparison is false, Is will report the error in a manner similar to testing.T.Error(...).
-Is also takes an optional argument, an operator, that changes how the comparison is made.
-The following operators are available:
+Is also takes an optional argument, a comparator, that changes how the comparison is made.
+The following comparators are available:

-    ==      # got == expect, This is the default
+    ==      # got == expect (default)
     !=      # got != expect

     >       # got > expect (float32, uint, uint16, int, int64, ...)